DiegoEliasCosta/CollectionsBench/README.md

 # Collections-Bench

+Collections-Bench is a benchmark suite created to evaluate a variety of Java Collection Libraries under a homogenous set of test cases.

-Collections-Bench is a benchmark suite built upon [JMH] (http://openjdk.java.net/projects/code-tools/jmh/) for performance evaluation of Java Collections libraries.
+The Collections-Bench uses the [Open JMH] (http://openjdk.java.net/projects/code-tools/jmh/) for performance evaluation of Java Collections libraries.

+*This wiki is a work in progress, and parts of it may still be under construction.*

 ## Getting Started